 You should follow the tips given below to write a professional credit and collection letter:

 Sometimes people get angry when they don’t get the payment by the due date.
-It might be the case with you also.
+It might be the case with you as well.
 No matter how angry you are, since you are writing a professional letter, you need to remain courteous.

 Mention in the letter that the due date has passed.
-Mention the due date for making it clearer to the reader that he is late.
+Mention the due date to make it clearer to the reader that he is late.

-Never forget the purpose of collecting credit and therefore, your letter should remain focused on your purpose so that you can collect the money from the receiver.
-Mention the exact amount that is due and also, warns the reader to pay as soon as possible to prevent serious things from happening.
+Never forget the purpose of collecting credit, and therefore, your letter should remain focused on your purpose so that you can collect the money from the receiver.
+Mention the exact amount that is due and also warn the reader to pay as soon as possible to prevent serious things from happening.

 Read the sample letter given below: